lamarrr/lamarrr.github.io/_posts/cpp-object-lifecycle/2024-01-15-cpp-object-lifecycle.md

 }
 ```

 Trivial relocation implies the object can be safely moved from one memory address to another uninitialized memory address without invoking the object's move constructor and destructor, essentially capturing the "move to destination and destroy source" operation.
-This means we can instead use a bitewise copy, typically via `memcpy` or `memmove`, essentially being "trivial", as long as we don't access the moved object's representation from the source memory address.
+This means we can instead use a bitewise copy, typically via `memcpy` or `memmove`, essentially being "trivial", as long as we don't treat the source memory address as containing a valid object after the relocation.

 i.e: